 I have also learned a lot about how to create a podcast.
 In fact, it has been a learning process for the whole team.
 We have had to figure out the right processes to produce the best podcast.
 For example, we had to figure out the workflows around the guest—what is the best way to extend the initial invitation?
 What meetings do we need to have prior to the actual interview?
 It has taken us a few tries to get the technology right as well.
 (And I think we are still learning about that part as we go!)
 We have experimented with different microphones and other hardware, tried different recording apps, worked with complicated sound editing software, and learned about how to host and publish it to all the right places online.

 Naturally, there are aspects of the production that we have become much more proficient at managing; however, we still ask ourselves if it is the best use of a given individual’s time to work on a particular aspect.
 Sometimes it makes more sense to outsource.
 I think our clients can relate to that idea in working with us.
-Running a feedback program can be new territory for some clients, and they have to work out the right balance in terms of how much they manage vs. what they have LearningBridge manage in order to keep their team focused on their specific areas of expertise.
+Running a feedback program can be new territory for some clients.
+They have to work out the right balance in terms of how much they manage vs. what they have LearningBridge manage in order to keep their team focused on their specific areas of expertise.

 So if you haven’t heard of our Simply Feedback podcast yet, check it out sometime at simplyfeedback.learningbridge.com.
-You’ll find interesting people and interesting conversations about the importance of feedback and how you can use it professionally and personally.
+You’ll find interesting people and interesting conversations.
+We talk about the importance of feedback and how you can use it professionally and personally.
 Some of the discussions could spark conversations with your own team, thoughts about your career trajectory, or even motivate you to switch up your own work for a while and exercise some new thinking muscles!